 Resource Topic Millbrae Station Design RSP Design Variant Operations-Period Health Risks Health risks during operation of the Millbrae Station Design would be less than the BAAQMD health risk thresholds.
-Draft EIR/EIS CEQA Conclusion : Less than significant Health risks during operation of the RSP Design Variant would be similar to those for the Millbrae Station Design and would also be less than the BAAQMD health risk thresholds.
-Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant Noise and Vibration Construction Noise Construction activity noise would exceed FRA standards at sensitive receptors.
-Draft EIR/EIS CEQA Conclusion : Significant and unavoidable after mitigation The RSP Design Variant would require similar types of construction activities and locations as those required for construction of the Millbrae Station Design.
+CEQA Conclusion 1 : Less than significant Health risks during operation of the RSP Design Variant would be similar to those for the Millbrae Station Design and would also be less than the BAAQMD health risk thresholds.
+Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant Noise and Vibration Construction Noise Construction activity noise would exceed FRA standards at sensitive receptors.
+CEQA Conclusion 1 : Significant and unavoidable after mitigation The RSP Design Variant would require similar types of construction activities and locations as those required for construction of the Millbrae Station Design.
 However, there would be three new buildings exposed to noise levels exceeding FRA standards.
 There are also 8 commercial businesses and 1 residence in this area that would be displacements with the Millbrae Station Design but would not be displaced with the RSP Design Variant and would be exposed to construction noise.
-Degree of impact would be increased; no change to the Draft EIR/EIS CEQA conclusion of significant and unavoidable after mitigation Operational Noise Project operations would exceed FRA standards at sensitive receptors.
-The RSP Design Variant would not change the operations noise; however, there would be two additional noise-sensitive receptor Draft EIR/EIS CEQA Conclusion : Significant and unavoidable after mitigation buildings that would be noise impacts.
+Degree of impact would be increased; no change to the CEQA conclusion of significant and unavoidable after mitigation Operational Noise Project operations would exceed FRA standards at sensitive receptors.
+CEQA Conclusion 1 : Significant and unavoidable after mitigation The RSP Design Variant would not change the operations noise; however, there would be two additional noise-sensitive receptor buildings that would be noise impacts.
 There would be a severe noise impact at the Revised Serra Station residential building R-2 and a moderate noise impact at the Revised Serra Station residential building R-1.
-Degree of impact would be increased; no change to the Draft EIR/EIS CEQA conclusion of significant and unavoidable after mitigation
+Degree of impact would be increased; no change to the CEQA conclusion of significant and unavoidable after mitigation